 Insomnia is a major problem these days, and not getting enough sleep causes many psychosomatic problems.
 Our minds and body need proper rest.

-A good sleep strengthens our immune system and gives our body the time to rejuvenate and repair.
+Good sleep strengthens our immune system and gives our body the time to rejuvenate and repair.

 #7 – Don’t Engage in Negative Behaviors